 On the North Coast, hire a canoe to explore the Hunter Wetlands Centre near Newcastle, see one of Australia's tallest single-drop waterfalls at Ellenborough Falls, or take the boardwalk through Sea Acres Rainforest Centre near Port Macquarie.

-Explore the Yaraygir Coastal Walk in the picturesque Yaraygir National Park in the Northern Rivers region.
-Go camping and discover Australia's Green Cauldron, a lush rainforest landscape that was created from the remains of an ancient volcano.
-The area extends from Byron Bay north to the Gold Coast, and west to the Great Dividing Range.
+In the Northern Rivers region, explore the Yaraygir Coastal Walk in the picturesque Yaraygir National Park, or walk around Wollumbin National Park and discover Australia's Green Cauldron, a lush rainforest landscape that was created from the remains of an ancient volcano.

 Take in spectacular views at Scenic World in Katoomba.
 Ride the world's steepest railway or take in a bird’s-eye view of the Jamison Valley and Three Sisters as you glide above the forest canopy in the glass-floored Skyway.
 Go on a cave tour through the Jenolan Caves and learn about the Jurassic-era Wollemi pine at the Blue Mountains Botanic Garden at Mount Tomah.